MRes & PhD

 How to apply

-In the first instance, please email your full CV and a research statement to the academic(s) you wish to study with directly.
-Alternatively you can email Marianne Knight.
+In the first instance, please email the Centre your full CV and a research statement to the academic(s) you wish to study with directly.
 You will then be advised on the appropriate research track, further details of the application procedure, and potential funding opportunities.

 Scholarships and funding opportunities

 The Centre offers a limited number of funded PhD positions each year through our core research programmes and named scholarships.
 Further information on all the scholarships available to prospective students can be found using the Scholarships search tool.